suggestionsbot/suggestions-docs/docs/docs/staff-suggestions.md

 # Staff Suggestions

 ::: warning
-This feature does not mirror the regular user suggestions.
-This means there is no logging or a unique sID for each suggestion.
+This feature doesn't mirror the regular user suggestions.
+This means there's no logging, a unique sID for each suggestion, or a way to manage a staff suggestion by using its message ID.
 It's a lightweight feature that allows staff members to vote on matters internally with zero interference of the user suggestions feature.
+However, it'll be possible to manage staff suggestions when the next version of the bot is released.
 :::

 ## Setting Things Up